nawawi/klish/doc/klish.md

 ## The automatic internal variables {#internal_variables}

-For each command the Klish engine generates the automatic variables that can be used the same way as a variables origin from [tags.
+The Klish engine generates the automatic variables that can be used the same way as a variables origin from [PARAM] or [VAR] tags.
 To specify these variables use ${`<name>`} syntax.
-The variables will be expanded before execution of ACTION, before using some tag's fields that is dynamic and allow the using of variables.
-The example of such field is [CONFIG](PARAM])'s 'pattern'.
+The variables will be expanded before execution of [ACTION] script or before using some tag's fields that is dynamic and allow to use variables.
+The example of such field is [CONFIG]'s "pattern" attribute.

 ### `${__cmd}`